-8.1.5 In determining the employee's salary level, account shall be taken of the employee's position and responsibility level, past experience, particularly track record of delivering quality results, academic qualifications, ability to analyze and write well, previous remuneration levels, and internal equity within the Organization.
-Regarding Grade levels, the Executive Director may after consultation with the HR Manager reclassify the post at one grade level higher or lower than provided for in the staff establishment set by the Board, based on the responsibilities the employee is seen to be capable of and expected to undertake.
-Regarding Step levels, an employee shall normally start at the first Step level (A), but many be increased an additional level if he/she has significantly more relevant work experience and/or be increased a step level if he/she has significantly higher academic qualifications than expected for the post.
+8.1.5 In determining the employee's salary level, account shall be taken of the employee's position and responsibility level, past experience, particularly track record of delivering quality results, academic qualifications, ability to analyse and write well, previous remuneration levels, and internal equity within the Organization.
+Regarding Grade levels, the Executive Director may, after consultation with the HR Manager, reclassify the post at one grade level higher or lower than provided for in the staff establishment set by the Board, based on the responsibilities the employee is seen to be capable of and expected to undertake.
+Regarding Step levels, an employee shall normally start at the first Step level (A) but may be increased an additional level if he/she has significantly more relevant work experience and/or be increased a step level if he/she has significantly higher academic qualifications than expected for the post.

 8.1.6 The country shall have a country lead who shall coordinate activities in the country consistent with annual plans and serve as lead representative as guided by the Executive Director.
 Each country team has a Country Lead.
-The Executive Director is automatically Country Lead of the office where she/he is stationed.
+The Executive Director is automatically the Country Lead of the office where she/he is stationed.
 The Executive Director appoints a Director to be Country Lead in the other countries.
 In case a country has more than one Director, the Executive Director shall appoint one of the Directors as Country Lead.
+In case a country has no resident Director, the Executive Director shall appoint one of the Directors as Country Lead.
 In case a country has no resident Director, the Executive Director shall appoint any of the other managers as Country Lead.
 The Country Lead represents Twaweza in the country and reports to the Executive Director for that function which shall be described in the JD.
 The Country Lead is the ultimate responsible person for the proper functioning of the entire country office and team.
-This includes providing strategic and operational support and guidance as appropriate of other units not under his/her direct supervision, and coordinating collaboration across units.
+This includes providing strategic and operational support and guidance as appropriate of other units not under his/her direct supervision and coordinating collaboration across units.
 Consultation between the Country Lead and the Directors and/or managers who are direct supervisors of country team staff is advised.
 A country lead who is not a director level appointment shall receive a one-step level increase the first time he/she is formally appointed to serve as country lead.